 Americans should 'reconsider travel' to China over virus: US State Department

-WASHINGTON: The US State Department on Monday (Jan 27) encouraged Americans to "reconsider" any plans to travel to China amid a deadly outbreak of a coronavirus that originated in the city of Wuhan.
+WASHINGTON: The United States on Monday (Jan 27) encouraged Americans to "reconsider" any plans to travel to China amid a deadly outbreak of a coronavirus that originated in the city of Wuhan.

 READ: US health agency reports five confirmed cases of coronavirus